-PHTH 5234--Mobility & Assistive Equipment
+PHTH 5234-Mobility & Assistive Equipment (with Neuro Gait)

 Study of human functional mobility, including pathological aspects of locomotion.
 The course will address gait analysis of individuals with neurological condition, and the use of devices such as standing frames, modified wheelchairs prosthetics and orthotics.
-Co-requisite: PHTH 5225 (2 credits)
+Co-requisite: PHTH 5251 (2 credits)

-PHTH 5235--Psychosocial Aspects of Rehabilitation
+PHTH 5235-Psychosocial Aspects of Rehabilitation